|

 of the "SPICE" ancillary

 information system.
-SPICE is used throughout the lifecycle of NASA planetary
+SPICE is used throughout the life cycle of NASA planetary

 science missions to help scientists and engineers design missions,